Ultimate Guide To Low Carb Nuts

 1 tablespoon of almond butter has 1.5 net grams of carbs

 Almonds are often used to replace flour in recipes.
-You can find almond flour or almond meal in various forms.
+You can find almond flour or almond meal in two different forms – Almond Meal and Almond Flour.

 Almond meal tends to be a bit coarser but it is a bit lower in price than almond flour.
 It makes a perfect flour replacement for breadcrumbs in any recipe.